robertalanm/meteor-buildpack-horse/README.md

-# Meteor Buildpack Horse Calvary
+# Meteor Buildpack Horse Cavalry

 > Horse with ios and android platforms included to enable Hot Code Push to work, inspired by @adeelraza